 A* will find the best path, and do so very efficiently – assuming you pick a suitable heuristic function.

 Picking a suitable heuristic takes some thought and experimentation.
-A good starting point is: what’s the best this could possibly be?
+A good starting point is: what’s the best imaginable result of going in that direction?
 If you’re asked about how long it would take to get from some point to Glasgow, assume the path there is a perfectly straight motorway with no other traffic.
 I’ve written before about using unreasonable assumptions when estimating – if this impossibly positive assumption still wouldn’t get us there faster than some other path, there’s no need to look into this further.
 This has the effect of making us explore sooner where that fast finish would be helpful (if we’re asked about somewhere between the start point and Glasgow), and making us put this option far down the list where even being that good wouldn’t help (if we’re asked about somewhere in Cornwall).

 Some other “low but still useful” heuristics: